 (If you can keep a secret -- Signore Wine has it right)

-• We had no grapes or cherries (I would not add cherries in chicken salad any way) and I did not substitute with anything for them.
+• We had no grapes or cherries.
+I would not add cherries in chicken salad any way so I do not substitute with anything for them.

 We made sandwiches and added tomato, raw spinach, salt and pepper - absolutely wonderful!
 The glass of Pala i Fiori Cannonaugh red wine (my favorite) added a nice touch too.)